thoughtbot/guides/best-practices/README.md

 Objective-C
 -----------

+* Setup new projects using [Liftoff](https://github.com/thoughtbot/liftoff) and follow provided directory structure.
 * Prefer categories on `Foundation` classes to helper methods.
 * Prefer string constants to literals when providing keys or key paths to methods.